We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 Michele, Ian, and Lauren arrived at our hotel from the airport just a little after we did, and we took Lauren out while her mom and dad got settled.
 Our first stop was to see the captain of the port at the Paris Arsenal.
 We introduced ourselves and made sure that we are on the waiting list for a winter mooring next year.
-Once again, they said that we might get a spot, we hope so, but we now know that it is not very likely.
+Once again, they said we might get a spot, and we hope so, but we now know it is not very likely.
 There are only a few moorings for barges of our size, and the requests are numerous.

 Over the next few days, we toured around Paris with Lauren during the day, meeting her parents each night for dinner.
-We hit all of the high spots on Lauren's list, la tour Eiffel, l'Arc de Triomphe, Notre Dame, le Métro, and of course we stopped in at our favorite café on the Champs-Élysées for a French hot dog.
+We hit all of the high spots on Lauren's list, la tour Eiffel, l'Arc de Triomphe, Notre Dame, le Métro, and of course, we stopped in at our favorite café on the Champs-Élysées for a French hot dog.
 Everyone likes the same sites in Paris, even kids, but this trip, we also stopped to look at the skateboard and scooter stores because of Lauren.
 That was something that we had never done before.
 Lauren bought a kid's Polaroid camera at the Virgin Megastore on the Champs-Élysées, and she was able to take some great photos that she pasted into her travel journal.
 She loved the old buildings, and she thought that the métro was very cool.
 She decided that she could live in Paris.

-After spending several days together in Paris, we picked up our rental car and headed out with Lauren and Toby while her parents stayed on to enjoy their vacation alone in Paris.
+After spending several days together in Paris, we picked up our rental car and headed out with Lauren and Toby while her parents stayed to enjoy their vacation alone in Paris.

 Our destination was Normandy and a tour of the D-Day beaches.
 On the way, we stopped at Giverny to see Monet's gardens.
 We toured the house, strolled through the grounds, and Lauren spent time in the gift shop picking out gifts for her mom and dad.